GokayPlus/kuronekoai/README.md

 ![image-removebg-preview(9)_cropped(3)](https://github.com/user-attachments/assets/8bccb6e2-d0d8-4de7-b33f-ca0a485ca5fa)
 # Kuroneko
 **Kuroneko** is a personal hobby project created for learning and experimentation purposes.
-It says 'nya~' at the end of every sentence.
+You can see it says 'nya~' at every sentence.
 You can upgrade it via other chat models or [enhance it with image models](https://civitai.com/models).

 It’s a customizable AI assistant combining: